Image

 Is it possible to avoid jail time for a criminal charge in Stone County, MO?

 Yes.
-Depending on the circumstances, our experienced Stone County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.
+Depending on your case, our Stone County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.

 Can Combs Waterkotte help if I already pled guilty in Stone County, MO?